juxhouse/bela-resources/reference/ECD-File-Format.md

 ECD files are designed to be read with line-wrap off.

-#### JSON Extension
+#### Custom Metadata

-Each line can have an optional JSON data object at the end.
+Each line can have custom metadata as a JSON object at the end.
 It must be formatted as a single line, without newline characters.
 JSON already require newlines to be escaped in strings.

 #### Comments